ngbites/angularbites.com/src/posts/2020-07-30-setters-vs-ng-on-changes.md

 }
 ```

-The `ngOnChanges` lifecycle hook, on the contrary, it's not as nice, and most importantly, is weakly typed.
+The `ngOnChanges` lifecycle hook, on the contrary, it's not as nice (in my opinion) - and most importantly, is weakly typed.

-Also worth to mention that it's less code, which is good.
+Also - it's worth to mention that using setters usually takes less code, which is always a good thing.

 ## Performance

 Does performance change much?
-At first, we all thought that `ngOnChanges` would be more efficient as being part of Angular's lifecycle hooks, and therefore being aware of when a property changed.
+At first, we thought that `ngOnChanges` would be more efficient as being part of Angular's lifecycle hooks, and therefore being aware of when a property changed.

 It turns out, though, that Angular **does only change a property when the binding is a new instance**.
 Of course, we're taking into account the change detection being `OnPush`.

-Performance-wise, according to my tests, there isn't a better way.
+Performance-wise, according to my tests, there isn't a better way, and shouldn't be a factor when deciding which way to go with.

 ## Dealing with multiple Inputs

-The situation shifts when having to take into account changes on multiple inputs, which is not that uncommon.
+The situation changes when taking into account changes on multiple inputs:

 ```typescript
 class MyComponent implements OnChanges {